 CampingCamping out in tents is our speciality!
 We love telling stories around the campfire, looking up at the night sky and creating memories that will last a lifetime!

 CookingFor many, this is the first time they will be cooking and preparing their own meals.
 Some discover a new passion while developing healthy habits and self-belief.

-Students will return at Friday lunchtime (25/11).
-Parents are invited to welcome back their sons at a BBQ lunch at 12:30 at Mansfield Botanic Gardens.
-Please RSVP here.
+Students will return at Friday lunchtime.
+A welcome back BBQ lunch will be held at Mansfield Botanic Gardens at 12:30pm.

 CONTACT DURING THE PROGRAM

-In the case of an emergency, please contact Program Coordinator Ash Cuff on 0428 8269 55 or email email@example.com
+In the case of an emergency, please contact Program Coordinator Auri Parker firstname.lastname@example.org or 0477 187 154

 If students are unwell at departure, they won’t be able to attend the program.
 If they become unwell on camp, parents/guardians will be contacted to provide transport home.

 Students actions and behaviour’s contribute to the camp experience and the safety of everyone.
 It is the student’s responsibility to be safe, be learning, show respect and to enjoy the experience.
 Following the safety instructions of staff is essential.
 If a student’s behaviour repeatedly or significantly impacts the safety of themselves or others they may be required to leave the program transported by a parent/guardian.